Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Sensitivity Analysis

 \section{Sensitivity Analysis}

-As outlined in \cref{sec:overview}, our surrogate model adaptation uses the sensitivities of the solution $\by(\bg)$ of \eqref{eq:problem_formulation:IVP} or of \eqref{eq:Sensitivity:OCP:OCP} on model function $\bg$.
-As before, $\by$ is defined as in \eqref{eq:y-variable-def} and we write $\by(\bg)$ to emphasize the dependence of the solution $\by$ of \eqref{eq:problem_formulation:IVP} or of \eqref{eq:Sensitivity:OCP:OCP} on the model function $\bg$.
-The difference between traditional sensitivity analysis---which considers perturbations of the solution with respect to parameters---and our sensitivity analysis is that in our setting, the output of the function $\bg\big(t, \by_c(t) \big)$ is solution-dependent, whereas parameters do not depend on the solution, as they are not functions.
-In this section we will review the results from \cite{JRCangelosi_MHeinkenschloss_2024a} and \cite{JRCangelosi_MHeinkenschloss_2025a} on the computation of sensitivities of the solution $\by(\bg)$ of \eqref{eq:problem_formulation:IVP} or of \eqref{eq:Sensitivity:OCP:OCP} on model function $\bg$.
-In addition to \eqref{eq:y-variable-def}, we use the notation
+Our surrogate model adaptation uses the sensitivities of the solution of \eqref{eq:problem_formulation:IVP} or of \eqref{eq:Sensitivity:OCP:OCP} with respect to changes in the model function $\bg$.
+The most notable difference between traditional sensitivity analysis---which considers perturbations of the solution with respect to parameters---and our sensitivity analysis is that in our setting, the solution $\bx(\cdot \, ; \bg)$ itself enters as an argument into the component function $\bg$.
+In this section we will review the results from \cite{JRCangelosi_MHeinkenschloss_2025c} and \cite{JRCangelosi_MHeinkenschloss_2025a} on the computation of sensitivities of the solution of \eqref{eq:problem_formulation:IVP} or of \eqref{eq:Sensitivity:OCP:OCP} with respect to the model function $\bg$.